atwalsultan/minesweeper/README.md

 ## Acknowledgements

-This project is based on a YouTube video titled _Build Minesweeper with JavaScript_ by _Ania Kubow_ on _Traversy Media_'s channel.
+The game logic for this project is based on a YouTube video titled _Build Minesweeper with JavaScript_ by _Ania Kubow_ on _Traversy Media_'s channel.